U.S. lawmakers to propose tax credit for sustainable aviation fuel

 A coalition of trade groups representing pilots, flight attendants and other aviation industry personnel, sent a letter and documents on Tuesday to Congressional committee members that outlined ways to reduce carbon emissions.
 Solutions included the tax credit.

-(Reporting by David Shepardson in Washington and Stephanie Kelly in New York; Editing by David Gregorio)
+(Reporting by David Shepardson in Washington and Stephanie Kelly in New York; Editing by David Gregorio and Richard Chang)

 ((Stephanie.Kelly@thomsonreuters.com; 646-223-4471; Reuters Messaging: stephanie.kelly.thomsonreuters.com@reuters.net))